TheOdinProject/curriculum/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Report a problem with the curriculum
+title: ''
+labels: Fix Existing Lesson
+assignees: ''
+---

 Thanks for your interest in The Odin Project.
 As a courtesy to our maintainers please do a search in our issues to make sure this is not a duplicate of an existing issue.
 In order to get issues addressed in a reasonable amount of time, we request that you include a baseline of information about the issue you're experiencing and how to reproduce it.
 Please provide the following:

 ### Describe the nature of the problem you're experiencing: